TixieSalander/TixieSalander/README.md

 [![Support me on Ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/tixie_)

-I'm also considering joining the Github sponsorship program in the future if people are interested but feel free to reach me if you have specitic demands.
+I'm also considering joining the Github sponsorship program in the future if people are interested but feel free to reach me if you have specific demands.

 Third option is to go through my [Throne wishlist](https://throne.com/tixie) if you feel gifting me with something (I'm still working on it 🆕)